tqtezos/stablecoin/docs/specification.md

 Parameter (in Michelson): `list nat`.

-- Decreases balances for senders and the total supply of tokens by the given amount.
+- Decreases balance for sender and the total supply of tokens by the sum of given amounts.

 - Each burning operation must happen atomically, so if one of them fails, then the whole operation must fail.